 So when is a good time to visit Islay?

 That depends on various things and most of all the reason of your stay.
 Some folk are only interested in visiting distilleries so for them any time is good as long as the distilleries are open.
 Others come to Islay to watch the Barnacle Geese, for them October to April is better.
 With children you probably aim for the school holidays and a time when the weather permits for “outdoor activities” (roughly March until October).
 For the Whisky Festival week you’ll need to be here in the last week of May.
-If you want to include or join one of the annual events make sure to check this page first.
+If you want to include or join one of the annual events make sure to check the annual events page on Islay Info first.

 When is the Tourist Season on Islay?